Draklif/Space-Shooter/README.md

 - **Enemy Randomizer**: Random generation of enemies.
 - **Boosters**: Items that you can pick up after enemies are slain.

-_Warning: This game gets real difficult, real fast._
+_This game gets real difficult, real fast._

 ## Technology